Condo Status Certificate

 A condo status certificate is a document the condominium corporation provides to potential buyers of resale condo units.
 It contains financial details about the unit and the condominium corporation.

-In Ontario, Section 76 of the Condo Act mandates the certificate’s contents, ensuring condo buyers receive an overview of the unit’s financial obligations and liabilities [1].
+In Ontario, Section 76 of the Condo Act mandates the certificate’s contents, ensuring prospective buyers receive an overview of the unit’s financial obligations and liabilities [1].

 This document includes: